Collection and Use of FAEIS Data

 FAEIS reports are derived from self-reported data supplied by institutions.
 Numerous efforts are made to verify the information provided by the institutions.
 They include:

-- At the data entry level, the survey forms flag any cell with a +/- 10% difference from the prior year’s data, showing those flagged cells to the data entry person.
+- At the data entry level, the survey forms flag any cell with a +/- 10% difference from the prior year’s data.

 However, despite these types of checks, FAEIS cannot independently verify the accuracy of the data entered.

-We have also adhered to the standards set by College and University Professional Association for Human Resources (CUPA-HR), which are that no salary data are reported for positions with fewer than four (4) incumbents.
+We have adopted a similar philosophy regarding the faculty data.
+We adhere to the standards set by College and University Professional Association for Human Resources (CUPA-HR), which are that no salary data are reported for positions with fewer than four (4) incumbents.

 If you have specific questions, please contact the FAEIS HelpDesk at (540) 231-4941 or firstname.lastname@example.org.